 You’re standing in your kitchen, coffee in hand, ready to start your day, when you notice it — water pooling in the bottom of your sink.
 The culprit?
 Your garbage disposal decided to throw a little morning tantrum, and now it’s more clogged than the city traffic during rush hour!

 But don’t fret — you won’t need to call in sick or cancel your plans.
-In fact, unclogging a garbage disposal with standing water is easier than you think — and we at Clover Services will guide you step by step.
+In fact, unclogging a garbage disposal with standing water is easier than you think — and we at Clover Contracting will guide you step by step.

 So grab your plumber’s hat because today we’re going to flush this problem down the drain together!